(LA)HORDE

 Typeface BNM Lunch by Alice Gavin Services

-The CCN Ballet National de Marseille, directed by (LA)HORDE, receives support from the Ministry of Culture / Directorate General for Artistic Creation, the DRAC Paca, the City of Marseille, and the BNP Paribas Foundation.
-For its tours and projects abroad, the CCN Ballet National de Marseille is supported by the Institut Français.
+The CCN Ballet National de Marseille, directed by (LA)HORDE, receives support from the Ministry of Culture / Directorate General for Artistic Creation, the DRAC Paca, and the City of Marseille.